-6 original terraces to enjoy the summer in Montreal
+6 original Montreal terraces to enjoy summer

 What a better way to enjoy a long summer day than with a cold beer in an awesome terrace?
-I have compiled 6 original pop-up terraces that will make you want to visit Montreal right now!
+I have compiled 6 original pop-up Montreal terraces that will make you want to visit the city right now!
 The list goes from a hanging cafe perched on top of a mountain to an urban beach to watch fireworks.
 And the best part is that most of these terraces are near major sightseeing spots, so you cannot miss them!
 Another great feature is that the entrance to all these places is free!
 Traveller, I got you covered!

 Beware that all of these terraces are opened from May to October and they all have different closing and opening dates so if you are visiting Montreal around May, September or October I will suggest checking if these sites are open.